dis-525/dis-525.github.io/README.md

 - [x] ~~Mouse over effect on city regions~~
 - [x] ~~World map styling~~
 - [x] ~~Soundcloud account~~
+- [ ] Disable mouse scrolling when multiple instance of stories occur on right side of the browser
+- [ ] Styling close button
+- [ ] Styling colors
+- [ ] Add pins for all location on the map

 ## Importing google spreadsheet